photoprism/photoprism-docs/docs/getting-started/docker.md

 !!! note ""
     For security reasons, it is **not possible to change the password** via `PHOTOPRISM_ADMIN_PASSWORD` after the app has been started for the first time.
-You may run `docker exec -ti photoprism photoprism passwd` in a terminal to change an existing password or reset your database for a clean start.
+You may run `docker exec -ti photoprism photoprism passwd` in a terminal to change an existing password.
+You can also reset your database for a clean start.

 The server port and [config options](config-options.md) may be changed as needed.
 Remember to restart the app container for changes to take effect.